Residential Property Assessments

 Newly built home property assessments

 When your home is built, the permits process will prompt an MPAC property inspector to visit and confirm the details.
-After you move in, you'll receive a Property Assessment Change Notice acknowledging that the house was built, and then every four years you'll receive a Property Assessment Notices with the assessed value on January 1 of the prior year.
+After you move in, you'll receive a Property Assessment Change Notice acknowledging that the house was built, and then every four years you'll receive a Property Assessment Notice with your home’s assessed value on January 1 of the prior year.

 Learn more about how your new home was assessed on our Newly built home property assessments page.